ch728/cucurbit-usda/manuscript.md

 to increase the efficiency of cucurbit improvement [@doi:10.1186/s12864-016-3439-y; @doi:10.1038/s41598-017-13216-3;
 @doi:10.1007/s11032-018-0869-z; @doi:10.3835/plantgenome2018.10.0082;
-@doi:10.1038/s41438-019-0176-9, @doi:10.1534/g3.120.401215]; however, there has yet to be a comprehensive survey of the genetic diversity in large diverse *Cucurbita* germplasm panels, such as those maintained by the USDA within the Germplasm Resources Information Network (GRIN) system.
+@doi:10.1038/s41438-019-0176-9; @doi:10.1534/g3.120.401215]; however, there has yet to be a comprehensive survey of the genetic diversity in large diverse *Cucurbita* germplasm panels, such as those maintained by the USDA within the Germplasm Resources Information Network (GRIN) system.

 Germplasm collections play a vital role in maintaining and preserving genetic variation.
-These collections can be mined by breeders for valuable alleles and can by geneticists for mapping studies.
-Many s.
-The collections of The Cucurbit Coordinated Agricultural Project (CucCap project) has been established to help close the knowledge gap in Cucurbits.
+These collections can be mined by breeders for valuable alleles and can also be used by geneticists and biologists for mapping studies [@doi:10.1016/j.molp.2020.08.011].
+Like many other orphan and specialty crops,there has been little effort put into developing community genetic resources for squash and other cucurbits.
+The Cucurbit Coordinated Agricultural Project (CucCap project) was established to help close the knowledge gap in Cucurbits.
 This collaborative project aims to provide genomics resources and tools that can aid in both applied breeding and basic research.
 The genetic and phenotypic diversity present in the USDA watermelon and cucumber collections has already been explored as part of the CucCap project, partially through the sequencing of USDA germplasm collections and development of core collections for whole-genome sequencing [@doi:10.1038/s41438-018-0080-8; @doi:10.1111/pbi.13136].
+The diverse specimens of squash have yet to be well characterized at the genetic level; although, an elaborate system has been established for classifying squash based on species and a variatey of other characteristics.

 The classification system used in squash is complex.
 Squash from each species can be classed as winter or summer squash depending on whether the fruit is consumed at an